AhmedAliOfficial/swift-sandbox/README.md

 ### Search for packages

-Please navigate to
-<a href="https://packagecatalog.com" target="_blank">Swift Package Catalog</a>
+Searching for community Swift packages is one of the main value adds provided by the IBM Swift Package Catalog.
+Swift packages are mildly categorized, but we support fuzzy search on package names as well.

-in a browser.
+Please open [Swift Package Catalog](https://packagecatalog.com) in a new tab.

 In the search bar that is on the landing page, enter a package or a category you are looking for:

-> Hint: If you aren't sure what you are looking for, try `json`
+> Hint: If you aren't sure what you are looking for, try `json`.

 <img
   alt="Search for json packages"